ME6A-PL1ER/stock-market-NN/README.md

 4. **Paper Trading Simulation**: Simulates trading based on model predictions.
 5. **Real-time Update Loop**: Continuously updates data and re-evaluates trading decisions every minute.
 6. **Database Storage**: Saves training data to an SQLite database for each stock symbol.
+7. **Reinforcement Learning**: Uses a reinforcement learning hybrid that takes into account historical price data.

 ## Example
 Run the script and watch the real-time profit and price graphs: